howardjake/php-assessment/README.md

 # jake-h-assessment

-This is a simple Wordpress application that displays a list of all the US states and territories
+This is a simple Wordpress application that displays a list of all the US states and territories :us:

 ![Docker Containers](./images/docker_ps.png)

-## Requirements
+## Requirements :wrench:

 In order to set up local development environment you will need the following: